 Bridget Vallence: On a point of order, Speaker, all answers to questions must be succinct.
 The Premier is repeating something and failing to get to the very narrow question of how many people have been charged for firebombings and then bailed.
-If you could you please ask the Premier -
+Could you please ask the Premier -